Can I receive financial assistance during my pregnancy?

 Do I get a lawyer to represent me?

 Yes, if you wish to have a lawyer represent you, the fees may be paid by the adoptive parents.

 I have been involved with the Department of Child Services in the past, is it possible to keep the Department of Child Services from getting involved with my pregnancy?

-If you have an adoption plan at time your child is born, then the Department of Child Services should not interfer with your pregnancy or the birth of your child.
+If you have an adoption plan at time your child is born, then the Department of Child Services should not interfere with your pregnancy or the birth of your child.